rcghpge/version-cv/README.md

 A research-driven deep learning repository for mathematical problem solving, image recognition, and symbolic diagram parsing for mathematical reasoning.
 It builds on research and development from `version-tab`, a project focused on mathematical problem solving, symbolic reasoning, math-based vectorization, and large language model (LLM) development in tabular formats. `version-cv` builds from this for vision-based tasks.

-The project is developed from a software development kit for data science workflows and other domains.
+The project is developed from a software development kit deisgned for data science workflows and other domains.

 **Research Publications/References:**
 - [Gervais et al., MathWriting: A Dataset for Handwritten Mathematical Expression Recognition](https://arxiv.org/abs/2404.10690)